amsszlh/PBLR/README.md

 # PBLR
-An accurate tool for imputing scRNA-seq data by considering cell heterogeneity and prior expression level of dropouts
+An effective tool for imputing scRNA-seq data by considering cell heterogeneity and prior expression level of dropouts
 ===============

 Overview